Anwaralsheikh/RAGAPP/README.md

 # Requirements
 * Python 3.8 or later
+Install Python using MiniConda
+1. Download and install MiniConda
-* Create a new environment
+2. Create a new environment using the following command:

+* $ conda create -n <env-name> python=3.8
-* Activate the environment
+3. Activate the environment
+* $ conda activate <en-name>
-* Install the required packages
+4. Install the required packages
 $ pip install -r requirements.txt

 # Setup the environment variables